Barlow Der Mugrdechian - Biography

 In 1985, he was hired at California State University, Fresno by the Armenian Studies Program and he has taught courses in Armenian language, history, literature, culture, art, church and a variety of other topics on Armenia and the Armenians for the past thirty-two years.

 He received his M.A. and C. Philosophy degrees from UCLA, where he majored in Armenian Language and Literature through the Department of Near Eastern Languages and Literatures.

-Der Mugrdechian is serving as President of the Society for Armenian Studies, the international organization for those involved in teaching and research in the field of Armenian Studies.
+Der Mugrdechian is serving his second term as President of the Society for Armenian Studies (2001-2004; 2015-current), the international organization for those involved in teaching and research in the field of Armenian Studies.

 In September of 2010, His Holiness Karekin II, Catholicos and Supreme Patriarch of the Armenian Church, bestowed upon Der Mugrdechian the St. Nerses Shnorhali (the Graceful) medal and encyclical, for service to the Armenian Church.

 Der Mugrdechian is the co-editor with Dickran Kouymjian of David of Sassoun: Critical Essays on the Armenian Epic (The Press at California State University, Fresno, 2013).

 Der Mugrdechian edited the volume, Between Paris and Fresno: Armenian Studies in Honor of Dickran Kouymjian, (Mazda Press, 2008), 761 pp. The Festschrift encompasses articles from forty-five scholars from throughout the world, writing in a variety of disciplines, to honor Dr. Dickran Kouymjian.

 In 1996 Der Mugrdechian received the 1995-1996 Provost's Award for Excellence in Teaching.